jgkawell/docker-scripts/README.md

 Once all that is done, you can start a container using the provided docker-compose files in each folder.
 Just make sure you run the below command within the directory of the image you would like to run:

 ```
-# For a Linux host with Nvidia card
+# For a Linux host with an Nvidia dedicated GPU
 docker-compose -f nvidia.docker-compose.yml up

+# For a Linux host with an Intel integrated GPU
+docker-compose -f nvidia.docker-compose.yml up

 # For a Windows host
-docker-compose up
+docker-compose -f windows.docker-compose.yml up
 ```